7 Ways Weather Affects COPD

 2. The perfect temperature

 Speaking of air conditioning, the same study indicated that cooler temperatures may be ideal for people with COPD.
 In fact, keeping cool may actually have health benefits other than just breathing easier and feeling more comfortable.
-An ideal temperature is somewhere around 70°F.
+An ideal temperature is somewhere around 70°F. Try to keep your indoor environment cool throughout the day and night.

 3. Too cold